-The Parent Association is part of the Office of the Dean of Students and Judicial Affairs in the division of Student Affairs.
+The Parent Association is part of the Office of the Dean of Students and Student Conduct in the division of Student Affairs.
 The mission of the Office of the Dean of Students and Judicial Affairs aims to provide resources, services, and programs for parents and family members of undergraduate students that promote student success.

 The Association is an organizational umbrella under which parents collaborate and share their time and talents to enhance the University School experience for students, parents, and staff.